 - How do I best know Him, love Him and serve Him?

-From Christ himself, through the 12 apostles, The Catholic Church has for nearly 2,000 years stretched across the globe.
+From Christ himself, through the 12 apostles and the earliest Christian community, the Catholic Church has for nearly 2,000 years stretched across the globe.
 Today more than a billion Catholics celebrate Mass in every country of the world.

 Here are some highlights from Bishop Robert Barron’s acclaimed Catholicism series to remind you of some aspects of our faith: